-Logic and Technical Assessments: After the group interview, successful candidates will be sent over some material to study so they can prepare for our logic and technical assessments.
+Technical Assessment: After their interviews, successful candidates will be sent some material to study so they can prepare for our technical assessment.
 You do not need to have prior experience in coding or data science to perform well on these tests, and we will provide you with all the resources you need to successfully complete them!
 These are both multiple choice and done online on your own time within a 2-week period of your group interview.
 Once these assessments are complete, students can be accepted into the program.

-Prep Modules: The 70 hours you’ll spend on the Prep Modules will introduce the basic technologies you’ll use throughout bootcamp.
-You’re required to complete the Prep Modules in the weeks leading up to your first day on campus.
-Ask admissions for more information.
+Prep Modules: The time you’ll spend on the Prep Modules will introduce the basic technologies you’ll use throughout bootcamp.
+You’re required to complete the Prep Modules in the weeks leading up to your first day of bootcamp.
+Ask Admissions for more information.

 No formal education is required to being admitted to Lighthouse Labs!
 While having some coding knowledge or technical experience always helps, your background does not matter as much as a genuine interest in code, data science, or cyber security and a raw determination to succeed in this challenging environment.
 A passion for tech and a little bit of grit can be all that's needed to succeed!

 Tell me more about these prep modules.

 The prep work is there to help you do the groundwork and prepare for success before Day One of Bootcamp.
-Each student is required to complete a 70-hr prep module at least one week before starting Bootcamp.
+Each student is required to complete the prep modules at least one week before starting Bootcamp.
 The program is really 14 weeks long, as we consider the prep modules to be two weeks of full-time work on top of the 12 weeks of bootcamp.
 However, you can jump into the Prep Modules as soon as you are confirmed into the program, so we recommend that you use all the extra time to make sure you get through all the prep with plenty of time to spare.

 *Please note that for Alberta residents the program extends to 16 weeks long with 4 weeks of prep modules